chiselverify/documentation/README.md

 This repo contains documentation, mostly in Latex.
 A workshop paper, a reserach proposal, and more to come.

+### Chisel Community Conference 2021
+A presentation on ChiselVerify was given at the Chisel Community Conference 2021.
+The slides used for said presentation as well as a transcript can be found [here](https://github.com/chiselverify/documentation/tree/master/presentations/CCC2021).

 ### ChiselVerify Technical report
 A technical report, covering the work done on ChiselVerify, up until Jan 2021, can be found [here](https://github.com/chiselverify/documentation/blob/master/chisel-verify/chisel-verify-techrep.tex).